Back to all posts

 San Rafael can be a smart central base for the right remote worker.
 It sits near major areas without feeling as internationally packaged as Roma or Condesa.
 You get access to Reforma, Santa Maria la Ribera, Juarez, Centro, and transit corridors, often with a more local rhythm.

-The caution is block variability.
 San Rafael changes quickly from street to street.
 Some blocks feel calm and residential; others feel busier, rougher around the edges, or less comfortable late at night.
 That does not make it a bad choice, but it does make exact location more important than the neighborhood label.

-Escandon: Practical Bridge Between Condesa and Residential CDMX
+Escandon: Practical Bridge Near Condesa

 It can work well if you want:

-• a more practical base near Condesa
+• a practical base near Condesa

 • quick access to parks, cafes, and restaurants without constant activity